Online Speculative Decoding: Background

-Prior work has shown that the resulting samples $\tilde{\vy} \triangleq \{{y}_1, \dots, y_{a+1}\}$ strictly follow the distribution of the target LLM $p(\cdot|\vx)$~\citep{leviathan2023fast}.
-We concatenate $\tilde{\vy}$ to $\vx$ and repeat the above process until meeting ⟨EOS⟩.
-Each run of the target LLM generates $a+1$ tokens with $a\geq0$.
-This ensures that at least one new token is generated even in the worst case.
-The generation process can be significantly accelerated if the draft LLM better approximates the target one, particularly $a$ is larger for each target LLM run.

-\textbf{Expected acceptance rate \& speedup.} The acceptance rate, denoted as \(\alpha\), serves as a measure of how closely the draft model approximates the target model.
+\textbf{Expected acceptance rate \& speedups.} The acceptance rate, denoted as \(\alpha\), serves as a measure of how closely the draft model approximates the target model.
 It is defined as the expected probability that speculative decoding will accept a proposal token given the prompt \(y_i \sim q_\vtheta(y_i|\vx, {\vy}_{<i})\).
-This rate directly influences the expected length ($\E(|\tilde{\vy}|)$) of \(\tilde{\vy}\) for each target LLM run and the speedup brought by speculative decoding.
+This rate directly influences the expected length ($\E(|\tilde{\vy}|)$) of \(\tilde{\vy}\) for each target LLM run and the speedup of speculative decoding as detailed in Figure~\ref{fig:analysis-alphas}.

-Assuming that the \(k + 1\) simultaneous evaluations of the target LLM \(p\) take roughly the same amount of time as generating a single token in parallel, let \(c\) be the time ratio for a single run between \(q_\vtheta\) and \(p\).
+Assuming that the \(k + 1\) simultaneous evaluation of the target LLM \(p\) takes roughly the same amount of time as generating a single token in parallel, let \(c\) be the time ratio for a single run between \(q_\vtheta\) and \(p\).
 The expected generation length of a single target LLM run and the speedup in the total wall time due to speculative decoding is represented as~\citep{leviathan2023fast}:

-We depict the speedup for varying values of \(\alpha\) in Figure~\ref{fig:analysis-alphas}, which demonstrates the importance of $\alpha$ in affecting the speedup.

-{\bf Observation.} Interestingly, we can actually enhance \(\alpha\) based on a key observation: the speculative decoding process inherently identifies the inaccuracies of the small draft LLM and offers correct solutions for these inaccuracies.
-This essentially means that we receive valuable insights on the areas and strategies to refine the draft model at no additional cost.
-Viewed through the lens of online learning, we can effortlessly accumulate a set of input-output pairs, denoted as \( ([\vx, \vy_{<a+1}], p(y|\vx, {\vy}_{<a+1})) \), that have yet to be assimilated by the draft LLM, paving the way for its subsequent optimization.
-Given the reduced size of the draft model (for instance, it may be over $20\times$ smaller than the target model), its tuning is not only efficient but also viable for real-time online adjustments.
+{\bf Observation.} The speculative decoding process inherently identifies the inaccuracies of the draft LLM and offers correct solutions for these inaccuracies.
+Hence, we receive valuable insights on the areas and strategies to refine the draft model at no additional cost.
+Furthermore, given the reduced size of the draft model (e.g., over $20\times$ smaller than the target model), its tuning is not only efficient but also viable for real-time online adjustments.
 Prior work~\citep{leviathan2023fast,miao2023specinfer} has primarily approached speculative decoding in an offline manner, meaning the draft model remains static during online deployment.
 We next develop online speculative decoding to bridge this gap.